-If there is no deal reached then the movement of goods will be treated as third country imports/exports rather than intra-EU movements.
+If there is No Deal reached then the movement of goods will be treated as third country imports/exports rather than intra-EU movements.
 The licences & permits for lorries to drive and deliver in the UK and EU27 would also no longer be recognised.
-There would be significant delays for goods arriving via Dover-Calais crossing, Eurotunnel and across the Irish border, causing issues and delays with the supply chain.
-However there is limited ability of pan-European supply chains to manage and mitigate the increased burden/cost.
+Even with recent government announcements of ‘easements’ on Safety and Security declarations and the introduction of transitional simplified procedures there would be significant delays for goods arriving via Dover-Calais crossing, Eurotunnel and across the Irish border, causing issues and delays with the supply chain.
+There is also limited scope for pan-European supply chains to manage and mitigate the increased burden/cost.

 A Defence and Security Partnership

 Today the UK currently plays a leading role in EU Security and Defence cooperation.
 Irrespective of Brexit, the UK will remain closely linked to the rest of Europe for our national security.